ecoseller/ecoseller/docs/_docs/user/getting_started.md

 * TOC
 {:toc}

-The following sections will guide you through the **core features** of the application and help you get started with it.
+The following sections will guide you through the **core features** of the application and help you get started with it using video tutorials.
-Please go through the tutorials in the following order (because the tutorials often depend on previous ones).
+Please go through the tutorials in the order listed (as they often depend on the previous ones).

 In case you want to see all of the ecoseller features, or you just prefer documentation in a textual form, see also
 - [dashboard docs](../dashboard/)